Roof Inspection Process

 If you think you may have hail damage you should call Excel Roofing.
 We will come inspect the roof and let you know if you have hail damage and if should call your insurance.
 The reason an honest evaluation is so important is because if you call your insurance, and there’s no damage, you may still get a claim just for requesting the insurance inspection.
 This is important because you never want to file an insurance claim unless you’re sure that you’re going to get a settlement.

-Excel will meet insurance Adjustor to secure fair settlement for Homeowner
+Excel will meet with the insurance adjustor to secure a fair settlement.

 Insurance Claim Process

 Excel Roofing knows how to simplify the insurance claims process.
 We know all the major carriers and . . . well, they know us too!
 If you were to ask your agent, “Which roofing companies do you recommend?”
 Chances are your agent would recommend Excel Roofing.
 We’ve been around since 1993 and personally know a lot of the agents in the Denver Metro Area.
 So let Excel Roofing navigate the complex claims process.
 We live for this stuff.